tkslucas/combine-website/README.md

 Add button to upload to external database

+Add button to hide logs and other internal things (like time start and time stop)

+Save data in localStorage (maybe? this just prevents data losses if the user forgets to download CSV when refreshing the page)

 Make the physical setup easier:
     Drill holes for ultrasonic sensor
     Mount the microbit inside the cones